avid-lei/holberton-system_engineering-devops/0x00-shell_basics/README.md

 ## Description
 What you should learn from this project:

-* What do the commands chmod, sudo, su, chown, chgrp do
+* What do the commands or built-ins cd, pwd, ls do
-* Linux file permissions
-* How to represent each of the three sets of permissions (owner, group, and other) as a single digit
+* How to navigate the filesystem
-* How to change permissions, owner and group of a file
+* What are the . and .. directories
+* What is the working directory, how to print it and how to change it
+* What is the root directory
+* What is the home directory, and how to go there
+* What is the difference between the root directory and the home directory of the user root
+* What are the characteristics of hidden files and how to list them
+* What does the command cd - do
+* What is the shell
-* Why can’t a normal user chown a file
+* What is the difference between a terminal and a shell
-* How to run a command with root privileges
+* What is the shell prompt
-* How to change user ID or become superuser
+* How to use the history (the basics)

 ---